YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda09/3_Secrets/README.md

 }
 ```

-You can use base64 to decode this hash & retrieve your credentials:
+You can use the _base64_ binary to decode this hash & retrieve your credentials:

 ```bash
 $ echo "dHN1cGQw...........=" | base64 --decode